SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Experiments

 \section{Experiments}

 We compare SEEDS with several previous methods on discretely and continuously pre-trained DPMs.
-We report results many available sources, such as DDPM {\cite{ho2020denoising}}, Analytic DDPM {\cite{bao2022analytic}}, PNDM {\cite{liu2022pseudo}}, GGF {\cite{jolicoeur2021gotta}}, DDIM {\cite{song2020denoising}}, gDDIM {\cite{zhang2022gddim}}, DEIS {\cite{zhang2022fast}} and DPM-Solver {\cite{dpm-solver}}.
+We report results of many available sources, such as DDPM {\cite{ho2020denoising}}, Analytic DDPM {\cite{bao2022analytic}}, PNDM {\cite{liu2022pseudo}}, GGF {\cite{jolicoeur2021gotta}}, DDIM {\cite{song2020denoising}}, gDDIM {\cite{zhang2022gddim}}, DEIS {\cite{zhang2022fast}} and DPM-Solver {\cite{dpm-solver}}.
 Although we do not include training-based schemes here, we still included GENIE {\cite{dockhorn2022genie}}, which trains a small additional network but still solves the correct generative ODE at higher-order.
 For each experiment, we compute the FID score for 50K sampled images on multiple runs and report the minimum along different solvers.
-We detail and illustrate our experiments with image samples in Appendix \ref{app:exp-details}, where model pre-training specifications and references can also be found.
+Details on model specifications and experiment illustrations are shown in Appendix \ref{app:exp-details}.